-As businesses begin the post-pandemic transition, determining where their employees will work is a major consideration.
+As organizations navigate the post-pandemic work environment, determining where employees will work is a major consideration.
 On one hand, businesses are eager to get back to business as usual, but many organizations have determined that remote working — either on a hybrid or complete basis — has enhanced productivity and employee morale.

-As employers and employees negotiate and codify their new work-from-home policies, they need to recognize that cross-border state and local tax issues may lead to tax surprises for both sides.
+As employers and employees negotiate and codify their new work-from-home policies, it’s important to recognize cross-border state and local tax issues that may lead to tax surprises for both sides.